chingswy/easymocap-public-doc/works/multinb.md

     <br>
     <sup>Video comes from 8 GoPro cameras.</sup>
 </div>

+## Failure Cases

+Our method cannot handle interactions that are too challenging, and doesn't work well with incorrectly estimated SMPL parameters.

+## Limitation

 ## Related Works
 There are lots of wonderful works that inspired our work: